sabitalizade/resizable-rc-drawer/README.md

 ## Props

-`rc-drawer-resizable` supports all the props available in `rc-drawer` along with additional props for controlling the resizable functionality.
+resizable-rc-drawer supports all the props available in `rc-drawer` along with additional props for controlling the resizable functionality.

 ### Additional Props